On July 28th, Action Hepatitis Canada joins hundreds of organizations around the world in observing

 Many of our members will get media requests for World Hepatitis Day.
 You are the expert on your local issues.
 If you would like to connect that message to the broader messages from our coalition, here are a few suggestions.

-- An estimated 204,000 people in Canada were living with chronic hepatitis C as of 2019.
-[Source]
+- An estimated 204,000 people in Canada were living with chronic hepatitis C. [Source]

 - Hepatitis B and C are among Canada’s most burdensome infectious diseases – measured in years of life lost and in costs to our healthcare system.